Tartan Plaid Shawl Free Crochet Pattern

 Fashionable Tartan Plaid Shawl – A Free Crochet Pattern

-I created this tartan plaid shawl for my mother in law as a Christmas present a few months ago.
+I created this tartan plaid shawl for my mother-in-law as a Christmas present a few months ago.
 She is a fashionable, well-dressed lady who likes quality garments, so I wanted to make her a shawl that goes with her wardrobe.

 I chose the tartan plaid pattern because it’s a timeless classic that never goes out of fashion, and with the right color scheme, it will look expensive and unique.